Campfire Breakfast Burritos Recipe (Make-Ahead)

 I have had breakfast burritos before that have all of the promising ingredients like bacon, sausage, and egg, but they still taste bland.
 So unfortunate.
 To really help the flavors shine, be sure to season with salt and pepper and any other seasonings you enjoy.

-I like adding some green and red bell pepper to add a bit of color and flavor too.
-I hate it when my breakfast burritos are bland so with the salt and pepper, along with the cut up peppers and sometimes even onions, these burritos become jam-packed full of flavor.
+With the salt and pepper, along with the diced peppers and sometimes even onions, these burritos become jam-packed full of flavor.

 Serve with salsa for even more flavor!

 These burritos were absolutely delicious!
 They have such a wonderful flavor and are so hearty & filling.

 They would definitely make a perfect breakfast for a camping trip – they take up less space than all the packaging/cartons you would need to pack to make a big breakfast over the campfire anyways!

 And, while they were delicious as is with the soft tortilla, toasting it over the fire kicks it up a notch!
 It adds the perfect amount of crunch to the tortilla, adds a grilled flavor, and can even be done by heating it up in a pan on both sides for a few minutes on medium-high on the stove top-much like you would a quesadilla.